Gradient Boosting Reinforcement Learning: Conclusion

 \section{Conclusion}

 Historically, RL practitioners have relied on tabular, linear, and NN-based function approximators.
-But, GBT, a widely successful tool in supervised learning, has been absent from this toolbox.
-We present a method for effectively integrating it into RL and demonstrate domains where it excels compared to NNs.
-GBRL is a step toward solutions that are more interpretable, well suited for real-world tasks with structured data, or capable of deployment on low-compute devices.
+While GBT evolved as a widely successful tool in supervised learning, it has been absent from this toolbox.
+In this work, we introduced a method for effectively integrating GBT into RL.
+We demonstrated domains where GBT excels compared to NNs, in addition to analyzing its various inherent characteristics.

-The choice of an RL method depends on the task characteristics: tabular and linear approaches are suitable for small state spaces or simple mappings, while NNs handle complex relationships in unstructured data.
-GBT thrives in complex, yet structured environments.
-In such cases, we observe the advantage of GBRL over NNs, reflecting its already known benefits in supervised learning.
+We observe that the ideal method depends on the task characteristics.
+Tabular and linear approaches are suitable for small state spaces or simple mappings, while NNs excel when tackling complex relationships in unstructured data.
+In comparison, GBT thrives in complex, yet structured environments.
+In such cases, GBRL's advantage is highlighted, reflecting GBTs known benefits from supervised learning.

-A crucial component of GBRL is our efficient adaptation of GBT for AC methods, which allows the simultaneous optimization of distinct objectives.
+A crucial component of GBRL is our efficient adaptation of GBT for Actor-Critic methods, which allows the simultaneous optimization of distinct objectives.
 We optimized this approach for large-scale ensembles using GPU acceleration (CUDA).
 Furthermore, GBRL integrates seamlessly with existing RL libraries, promoting ease of use and adoption.